Gustash/Hyprshot/README.md

 ## Installation

+## Dependencies

+- hyprland (this one should be obvious)
+- grim     (to take the screenshot)
+- slurp    (to select what to screenshot)
+- wl-copy  (to copy screenshot to clipboard)

 ### Manual

 To install manually, simply clone this repo and copy/symlink the `hyprshot` script to a folder in your `PATH`: